-The Academy at Mount Saint John is a transitional day school approved by the Connecticut State Department of Education as a private special education program.
+The Transition Academy at Mount Saint John is a transition day school approved by the Connecticut State Department of Education as a private special education program.
 The school is situated on 80+ acres of a picturesque college-like campus overlooking the Connecticut River.
-We utilize a comprehensive, multidisciplinary approach to care, including the coordination of cognitive, emotional, physical, social, vocational, and spiritual development.
+We utilize a comprehensive, multidisciplinary approach to care, including the coordination of cognitive, emotional, physical, social, vocational, and character development.

 The Transition Academy at Mount Saint John offers:

 - Individualized educational programs with high academic rigor

 - Flexible scheduling; partial day, full and extended day and year

 - Competency based curriculum and assessments aligned with the Common Core

 - Certified teachers and behavior support specialists/instructional assistants in every classroom/vocational program

 - Individualized instruction, independent living skills, and transition assessments

 - Monitored school attendance and weekly progress monitoring